Self-Publishing Platforms Pros and Cons

-When authors are ready to self publish their own books, they have multiple choices to get their books to print and to market.
-These days, many are turning to self publishing platforms such as Createspace by Amazon, Kindle Direct Publishing (for ebooks only), Smashwords (ebooks only), and Lulu.
+When authors are ready to self-publish their own books, they have multiple choices to get their books to print and to market.
+These days, many are turning to self-publishing platforms such as Amazon's Kindle Direct Publishing, Smashwords, and Lulu.

 But what exactly do these services do for authors and publishers?